Togeee12/Car_Parking_Service_Managment/README.md

 ## How it works?

 Program is based on command prompt interactions with user.
-It provides a
+It provides a simple menu.

 ## Contributing